-In Mississippi, the foreclosing party must publish notice of the foreclosure sale in a newspaper for three consecutive weeks before the sale.
+In Mississippi, the foreclosing bank has to publish notice of the foreclosure sale in a newspaper for three consecutive weeks before the sale.
 The notice must also be posted on the courthouse door.
-Miss.
-Code Ann. § 89-1-55.
+(Miss.
+Code Ann. § 89-1-55).

-There is no Mississippi law requiring the foreclosing party to notify the borrower directly about the foreclosure.
-However, most deeds of trust require the lender to send a 30-day notice of default before accelerating the loan.
+Mississippi law doesn’t require the foreclosing bank to notify the borrower directly about the foreclosure.
+But most deeds of trust require the bank to send a breach letter before accelerating the loan.
 The bank can’t foreclose until after acceleration.
 (The acceleration clause in the loan contract permits the bank to demand that the entire balance of the loan be repaid if the borrower defaults on the loan.)

-Under Mississippi law, the borrower may reinstate at any time before the sale by paying the past-due amounts plus certain fees and costs.
-Miss.
-Code Ann. § 89-1-59.
+Under Mississippi law, the borrower may reinstate at any time before the sale by getting caught up on the past-due payments (principal and interest), plus certain fees and costs.
+(Miss.
+Code Ann. § 89-1-59).

-In some states, the borrower gets the right under state law to redeem the home within a certain period of time after the foreclosure.
-Mississippi law does not provide foreclosed homeowners with a right of redemption after the sale.
-(For details see Nolo’s article If I lose my home to foreclosure in Mississippi, can I get it back?)
+In some states, the borrower gets the right under state law to redeem the home within a specific amount of time after the foreclosure.
+Mississippi law, though, doesn’t provide foreclosed homeowners with a right of redemption after the sale.

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
-Some states allow the foreclosing party to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.
+Some states allow the foreclosing bank to seek a personal judgment, which is called a “deficiency judgment,” against the borrower for this amount.
+Other states prohibit deficiency judgments with what are called anti-deficiency laws.

-There is no anti-deficiency law in Mississippi.
+Mississippi doesn't have an anti-deficiency law.
 The foreclosing party can get a deficiency judgment after a nonjudicial foreclosure by filing a lawsuit against the borrower within one year after the foreclosure sale date.
-Miss.
-Code Ann. § 15-1-23.
-(For a summary of the deficiency law in Mississippi, see Mississippi Laws on Post-Foreclosure Deficiency.)
+(Miss.
+Code Ann. § 15-1-23).

 Once a nonjudicial foreclosure in Mississippi is complete, the purchaser that bought the property at the foreclosure sale may begin the eviction process, usually after making a demand for possession.